Alaxmi Ka Super Parivaar

-Alaxmi Ka Super Parivaar, formerly known as Alaxmi - Hamari Super Bahu, is a family Comedy-drama which aired on Life OK.
+Alaxmi Ka Super Parivaar, formerly known as Alaxmi – Hamari Super Bahu, is a family comedy-drama which aired on Life OK.
 It is based on the Bengali serial, Sansaar Sukher Hoy Romonir Guney, that aired on Star Jalsa.
+It starred Helly Shah and Sujay Reu.

 Plot

-Set in the holy city of Dwarka–it is now being currently believed that the city will sink if the Kapadia family in the city does not stop fighting.
+Set in the holy city of Dwarka–it is believed that the city will sink if the Kapadia family in the city does not stop fighting.

 The head of the Kapadia family is a man called Natwarlal.
 His younger brother Mohandas has three sons and three daughters-in-law living with him.
 The women in the house are constantly fighting amongst themselves and making the men compete and fight.
 Mohandas has grandchildren also who do not fight amongst themselves but constantly get caught in the crossfire.
 Natwarlal just wants to abandon the family and lead a peaceful family life elsewhere but Mohandas believes it is his duty to look after his children and grandchildren.

 The brothers have split their father's transport business into three setups and fight over clients and cut into each other's business.
 The elder brother Ram, had been in the lockup for a few days.
 Instead of helping their brother they had chosen to split the business.
 The brothers are also suspicious of each other because the 99-year lease to this house had been renewed but has gone missing.

 Mohandas's wife Shantiben died twenty two years ago.
 Post her death he chose the spouses for his three children and rues the days when he made the choice.
 Although Shantiben is dead and gone to the whole world she loves her husband so much that she still comes and talks to her husband through her photographs and advises him to establish a long holding peace in the house.
 For bringing prosperity to the house, she believes an antidote is required and the antidote to prosperity is misfortune.
 She tells him that he will find the antidote once he gets an invitation.
 Mohandas wonders where the invitation will come from.

 Twenty kilometres away from this is a village called Sajjan where an orphan girl lives with her Mama and Mami.
 Her name is Laxmi but the whole world calls her Alaxmi.
 Her Mami is very cruel to her and so are two of her cousins but her Mama and one cousin love and care for her.
 Alaxmi is the leader of the children in the village and she is very friendly with a girl called Mini who is of the same age.
 It so happens that Mini is set to be married off and the invitation for the same reaches Mohan Das.
 How?
 Mini's father is good friend of Mohandas and this is how he gets the invitation.